pkuzzy/pkuzzy.github.io/index.md

 ---

 # Biography
-**Zhiyuan Zhang (张之远)** is a Ph.D. student, supervised by Prof. [Xu Sun (孙栩)](https://xusun.org), at School of EECS, Peking University, Beijing 100871, China.
+**Zhiyuan Zhang (张之远)** is a Ph.D. candidate, supervised by Prof. [Xu Sun (孙栩)](https://xusun.org), at School of EECS, Peking University, Beijing 100871, China.
 He received the degree of Bachelor of Science in Computer Science from Peking University in 2019.
 His research interests include deep learning applied to natural language processing.

 # Research Interests
 - **Natural Language Processing**